clemgbld/movie-app/README.md

 3. Then the modal should stay open.

+### Scenario 14

+1. Given that the user has already opened the modal and close that same modal

+2. When the user clicks on the same image that he clicked before

+3. Then modal should apear with the content details directly (thanks to the caching system).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).